 Special events are sponsored by the Career Center on an on-going basis.
 These programs are designed to help students make connections with employers, either for career information or for employment assistance.
 An example of such a program is the UMaine Career Fair, an annual fair with over 150 companies attending.

 Employers from a variety of regional and national firms conduct interviews on campus for graduating students.
 A number of organizations also interview underclass students on campus for summer or cooperative education positions.
 In addition, the Center collects and publishes information regarding job openings for graduates.
-Students are also encouraged to develop their own personalized job search, and assistance is provided through individual counseling and group workshops such as Resume Writing and Interviewing Techniques.
+Students are also encouraged to develop their own personalized job search, and assistance is provided through individual counseling and group workshops such as Resume and Cover Letters and Interviewing Skills.

 Career Planning Services

 The professional staff of the Career Center is ready to assist you with any issues related to your career planning.
 For example, if you need help in identifying your skills and abilities, defining your career goals, or understanding the relationship between academic majors and careers, you are invited to schedule a career counseling appointment with one of our counselors by calling 581-1359.

 The Career Center offers students the opportunity to take the Myers Briggs Type Indicator (MBTI) and the Self-Directed Search (SDS) to help assess preferences and personality type and their relationship to careers.
 A career counselor is available by appointment to help you interpret your results.
 To make arrangements to take the MBTI and/or SDS, schedule a 1/2 hour intake appointment by calling 581-1359.

 This library contains a multitude of resources to help you with your career development.
 Resources available include self-assessment instruments, career information, internship directories, employer directories, the Professional Network Database, job hunting guides, educational directories and many career-related videotapes.

 Computer Work Stations